 In this paper, we propose Internet Information Interaction Infrastructure (I4) to enable the information exchange among domains.
 It leverages on the most common form of communication, unicast.
 Our contributions are multifold: First, we present a generic inter-domain information exchange framework within which a large range of challenging problems, such as DDoS attacks, worm, and network failure etc, can be tackled.
 Second, we present the detailed design of this infrastructure, and demonstrate the effectiveness of information exchange to resist the DDoS attack with extensive experiments and simulations.
-Third, we describe many accompanying algorithms and ideas, such as weight-based resource allocation and scheduling, and BGP-based key distribution mechanism, as possible improvements over previous proposals.
+Third, we describe many accompanying algorithms and ideas, such as weight-based resource allocation and scheduling, estimation by adaptive sampling and Mean Square Estimation (MSE), and BGP-based key distribution mechanism, as possible improvements over previous proposals.